Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration

-Sampling-based model predictive control (MPC) can be applied to versatile robotic systems.
-However, the real-time control with it is a big challenge due to its unstable updates and poor convergence.
-This paper tackles this challenge with a novel derivation from reverse Kullback-Leibler divergence, which has a mode-seeking behavior and is likely to find one of the sub-optimal solutions early.
-With this derivation, a weighted maximum likelihood estimation with positive/negative weights is obtained, solving by mirror descent (MD) algorithm.
-While the negative weights eliminate unnecessary actions, that requires to develop a practical implementation that avoids the interference with positive/negative updates based on rejection sampling.
-In addition, although the convergence of MD can be accelerated with Nesterov's acceleration method, it is modified for the proposed MPC with a heuristic of a step size adaptive to the noise estimated in update amounts.
-In the real-time simulations, the proposed method can solve more tasks statistically than the conventional method and accomplish more complex tasks only with a CPU due to the improved acceleration.
-In addition, its applicability is also demonstrated in a variable impedance control of a force-driven mobile robot.
+\abstract[Abstract]{ Sampling-based model predictive control (MPC) has the potential for use in a wide variety of robotic systems.
+However, its unstable updates and poor convergence render it unsuitable for real-time control of robotic systems.
+This study addresses this challenge with a novel approach from reverse Kullback-Leibler divergence, which has a mode-seeking property and is likely to find one of the locally optimal solutions early.
+Using this approach, a weighted maximum likelihood estimation with positive and negative weights is obtained and solved using the mirror descent (MD) algorithm.
+Negative weights eliminate unnecessary actions, but a practical implementation needs to be designed to avoid interference with positive and negative updates based on rejection sampling.
+In addition, Nesterov's acceleration method for the proposed MD is modified to improve heuristic step size adaptive to the noise estimated in update amounts.
+Real-time simulations show that the proposed method can solve a wider variety of tasks statistically than the conventional method.
+In addition, higher degrees-of-freedom tasks can be solved by the improved acceleration even with a CPU only.
+The real-world applicability of the proposed method is also demonstrated by optimizing the operability in a variable impedance control of a force-driven mobile robot. }